khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/grouped-and-stacked-column-chart.md

 ##### Graded transparency

-Use to highlight the "Stacks" dimension within the columns whilst differentiating between the other columns.
+Use graded transparency to highlight the "Stacks" dimension within the columns whilst differentiating between the other columns.

 Todo: Add example